 There’s nothing better than having breakfast for dinner.
-Or, dinner for breakfast.
-Honestly, what’s better than a cold slice of pizza at 7AM?
+Or, read dinner for breakfast.
+Honestly, this web what’s better than a cold slice of pizza at 7AM?
 Do we feel a bit rebellious eating waffles with syrup when we should be eating steamed fish and veggies?
-I don’t know, but yesterday when the meal I started making quickly went into the garbage (due to some funky sausages), breakfast was the only thing my growling tummy had the patience wait for.
+I don’t know, ascariasis but yesterday when the meal I started making quickly went into the garbage (due to some funky sausages), breakfast was the only thing my growling tummy had the patience wait for.
 (Yes, I am aware that I should not be ending my sentence with a preposition, but there it is.)

 Back to breakfast.
 I had been trying to make potato pancakes, but the attachment on the food processor wasn’t being very cooperative.
 Mondays are the worst.
 Seeing as I had already massacred the potatoes, I decided to make my version of patatas bravas, or Spanish-style home fries.

 I finished chopping up the potatoes and an onion and threw them into a hot pan with some olive oil.
 After they had begun to brown, or stick, as the case may be, I added some tomato paste, water, salt, pepper and some read chili flakes.
 I covered the pot and let them simmer for about 20 minutes, or until the taters were tender.

 In the meantime, I whipped up my frittata.
 In keeping with my Iberian theme, I used some Linguica sausage, along with some non-Iberian torn basil leaves and ricotta.

 Frittata Iberica (I am aware that this is a completely ridiculous name.)